sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/README.md

 # Learn Agentic AI: From Low-Code to Code
-*Build production-grade agents with OpenAI AgentKit, the Apps SDK, Agents SDK, MCP, AI CLIs, and Spec-Kit Plus*
+*Build production-grade agents with OpenAI AgentKit, the Apps SDK, Agents SDK, MCP, LLM CLIs, and Spec-Kit Plus*

 **Why this course:** Most teams can prototype agents; few can run them reliably in production.
 This course closes that gap—fast prototyping, then rigorous engineering.